Global Site Navigation (use tab and down arrow)

 Teacher certification

-Once you complete the UNB Bachelor of Education degree Early Childhood Education, you are eligible to apply for a New Brunswick Teacher’s Certificate 4 with a major in Elementary Education.
+Once you successfully complete the 23 required courses and 9 credit hours of practicum placement in K-3 public school classrooms for the UNB Bachelor of Education degree Early Childhood Education, you are eligible to apply for a New Brunswick Teacher’s Certificate 4 with a major in Elementary Education and minor in Literacy.

 In order to be granted a teacher's license in New Brunswick, you need to be a Canadian citizen or have landed immigrant status or a valid work visa.